rca(1) General Commands Manual rca(1)

 (Startup: system maximum, likely 64).

-rightalign (or right) toggles whether values should be
+rightalign (or ra) toggles whether displayed values should

-vertically aligned at the left margin by their first digit,
+be vertically aligned at the left margin by their first

-or to the right, by their decimal point.
-(Startup: enabled)
+digit, or to the right, by their decimal point.
+(Startup:

-zerofill (or z) toggles whether or not hex, octal, and
+zerofill (or zf) toggles whether or not hex, octal, and

 binary integers will be left-padded out to the chosen word